 - Super easy to assemble

-- Kiddos stuffing small items under the conveyor belt
+- Kiddos can stuff small items under the conveyor belt

-At first glance, the Little Tikes Count ‘n Play Cash Register (check price on Amazon) looks more like an arcade game than a grocery store accessory.
-Still, this chunky plastic plaything helps toddlers learn to count and sort.
+At first glance, the Little Tikes Count ‘n Play Cash Register (check price on Amazon) looks more like an arcade game than a grocery store accessory!
+But still, this chunky plastic plaything will help toddlers learn to count and sort.

 What we love